Share this page

 National Committees

-IDF membership consists of two types of membership: Full Membership and Associated Membership.
-Each National Committee represents one-member country and there is only one National Committee per member country.
-Membership is represented by the National Committee Secretaries.
-The Chair of the National Committee and each National Committee Secretary comprise the National Secretaries’ Committee.
+IDF membership consists of two categories: Full Membership and Associated Membership.
+Each member country is represented by one National Committee, and only one National Committee may exist per country.
+Membership is exercised through the National Committee Secretaries, who serve as the official representatives of their respective National Committees.
+The Chair of each National Committee together with all National Committee Secretaries form the National Secretaries’ Committee, which facilitates coordination, information exchange, and alignment across IDF’s global membership.

 General Assembly

-The General Assembly is composed of all Members.
-Each Member is represented at the General Assembly by its Delegate.
-Each Full Member country has one voting delegate, whereas Associate Member delegates are observers without voting rights.
-General Assembly responsibilities include endorsement of the policies and priorities elaborated by the Board of Directors and by the Science and Programme Coordination Committee on the recommendations of the Board.
-These include strategy, finances, elections, amendments to the IDF Constitution and the IDF Rules of Order, attribution of IDF World Dairy Summits, restructure of Federation procedures as per Belgian law, among others.
+The General Assembly is composed of all IDF Members.
+Each Member is represented by a Delegate.
+Full Member countries appoint one voting delegate, while Associate Member delegates participate as observers without voting rights.
+The General Assembly is responsible for endorsing the policies and priorities developed by the Board of Directors and the Science and Programme Coordination Committee (SPCC), based on recommendations from the Board.
+Its responsibilities include approving the overall strategy, finances, elections, amendments to the IDF Constitution and Rules of Order, the attribution of future IDF World Dairy Summits, and any restructuring of Federation procedures required under Belgian law, among other key governance decisions.

 Board of Directors

-The Board of Directors is the governing body that manages the strategy of IDF, endorsed by the General Assembly to meet the needs of the constantly changing and dynamic dairy sector.
-The Board of Directors provide detail on general IDF operational policies and strategies, and the vision and the mission of the Federation.
-The Board supervises the execution of the decisions of the General Assembly, and makes recommendations on IDF policies and priorities to the General Assembly.
-The Board consists of nine representatives including the President, the Chair of the Science and Programme Coordination Committee, four Delegates of the General Assembly, two dairy sector representatives (one for farming and the other for processing) and the Chair of the National Secretaries Committee.
+The Board of Directors is the governing body responsible for steering IDF’s strategy, as endorsed by the General Assembly, to meet the evolving needs of the global and dynamic dairy sector.
+The Board provides direction on IDF’s operational policies and strategies, and upholds the vision and mission of the Federation.
+The Board supervises the implementation of decisions taken by the General Assembly and makes recommendations on IDF policies and priorities for the Assembly’s consideration.
+The Board consists of nine representatives, including: the President, the Chair of the Science and Programme Coordination Committee (SPCC), four Delegates elected by the General Assembly, two dairy sector representatives (one for farming and one for processing), and the Chair of the National Secretaries’ Committee.

 Science & Programme Coordination Committee

-The Science and Programme Coordination Committee (SPCC) elaborate and apply the scientific and technical strategy of the IDF Programme of Work as approved by the National Committees.
-It consists of fourteen members including the SPCC Chair, members representing each of the working areas of the Federation (Animal Health and Welfare, Dairy Policies and Economics, Environment, Farm Management, Food Standards, Hygiene and Safety, Marketing, Methods of Analysis and Sampling, Nutrition and Technology), three members representing each the dairy farmers, dairy processors; and academia.
+The Science and Programme Coordination Committee (SPCC) develops and implements the scientific and technical strategy of the IDF Programme of Work, as approved by the National Committees.
+The SPCC is composed of fourteen members, including: the SPCC Chair, members representing each of IDF’s working areas—Animal Health and Welfare, Dairy Policies and Economics, Environment, Farm Management, Food Standards, Hygiene and Safety, Marketing, Methods of Analysis and Sampling, Nutrition, and Technology, and three representatives from key stakeholder groups: dairy farmers, dairy processors, and academia.
+Together, the SPCC ensures the scientific integrity, coherence, and coordination of IDF’s work across all areas of global dairy expertise.

 Our Working Bodies